sansajn/test/cmake/coverage_report/readme.md

 commands.

-Coverage report is generated to `build-coverage_report/coverage` direcotry in HTML format.
+Coverage report is generated to `build-coverage_report/coverage` direcotry in HTML format and cobertura XML report (`coverage.xml`).

 To run unit tests go to the build directory and run `ctest` command this way